ResearchObject/ro-crate/docs/_specification/1.2-RC1/appendix/relative-uris.md

 }
 ```

-{% include callout.html type="note" content="The query above will find _all_ Root Data Entities in the RDF graph.
-This is useful when querying RDF triple stores which contain many RO-Crates, but it also means that multiple results could be returned when the query is used on single RO-Crates which contain other [nested or referenced RO-Crates](https://www.researchobject.org/ro-crate/specification/1.2/data-entities.html#referencing-other-ro-crates)."
+{% include callout.html type="note" content='The query above will find _all_ Root Data Entities in the RDF graph.
+This is useful when querying RDF triple stores which contain many RO-Crates, but it also means that multiple results could be returned when the query is used on single RO-Crates which contain other [nested or referenced RO-Crates](https://www.researchobject.org/ro-crate/specification/1.2/data-entities.html#referencing-other-ro-crates).
-%}
+&nbsp;' %}

 ## Parsing as RDF with a different RO-Crate Root